rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### Delete Firewall

-This action is used to deletes the specified firewall.
+This action is used to delete the specified firewall.

 ##### Input